Lex van der Eb: Honours and awards

 Van der Eb was elected a member of the European Molecular Biology Organization in 1977.
 In 1978 he won the M.W.
-Beijerinck Virology Medal (nl) of the Royal Netherlands Academy of Arts and Sciences.
+Beijerinck Virology Medal of the Royal Netherlands Academy of Arts and Sciences.
 He was elected member of the Royal Netherlands Academy of Arts and Sciences in 1987.
 He was elected a member of Academia Europaea in 1989.
 In 1989 he was also winner of the Robert Koch Prize.
 In the same year he won the Japan Foundation for Promotion of Cancer Research Award.
 He was made a Knight of the Order of the Netherlands Lion in 1998.
 In 2003 he was appointed an honorary member of the Netherlands Society of Gene and Cell Therapy.
 He is a member of the Koninklijke Hollandsche Maatschappij der Wetenschappen.